yilei0620/3D_Conditional_Gan/README.md

 The first goal is to reconstruct 3D objects according to an input label and a random 200-vector.

+The codes in lib are heavily borrowed from [DCGAN](https://github.com/Newmu/dcgan_code).

 The training process is:

 Step1: Pre-train an Encoder-Decoder model based on the training set.